Skip to article frontmatterSkip to article content

 Let’s define a QUBO model and then solve it via simulated annealing.

-model = dimod.BinaryQuadraticModel.from_qubo(Q, offset=cQ)
+model = dimod.BinaryQuadraticModel.from_qubo(Q, offset=beta)

 def plot_enumerate(results, title=None):